Constructing fractional Gaussian fields from long-range divisible sandpiles on the torus: Introduction

-In this paper, we study the divisible sandpile model which is redistributing it's excess mass to all the neighbours upon each toppling.
-The amount of mass emitted from $x$ and received by $y$ depends on the distance $||x-y||^{-\alpha}$ to the unstable point $x$ and will be tuned by some parameter $\alpha$, for $\alpha \in (0,\infty)$.
-A related problem was studied in \cite{Frometa2018} were the authors consider a divisible sandpile model on $\mathbb{Z}^d$ with a deterministic initial distribution supported on a finite domain and redistributing the excess mass according to a truncated long-range random walk.
-They show that there is a connection of the odometer function and obstacle problem for a truncated fractional Laplacian from potential theory.
-In \cite{Levine2016},the authors discovered this connection already for the nearest neighbour divisible sandpile.
+In this paper, we study the divisible sandpile model, which is redistributing its excess mass to all the vertices of the d-dimensional torus upon each toppling.
+The amount of mass emitted from $x$ and received by $y$ depends on the distance $||x-y||^{-\alpha}$ (where $\| \cdot \|$ denotes the Euclidean norm) and is tuned by some parameter $\alpha$, for $\alpha \in (0,\infty)$.
+A related problem was studied in \cite{Frometa2018} where the authors consider a divisible sandpile model on $\mathbb{Z}^d$ with a deterministic initial configuration, supported on a finite domain and redistributing the excess mass according to a truncated long-range random walk.
+They study the scaling limit of the odometer by exploring the connection of the limiting distribution to an obstacle problem for a truncated fractional Laplacian.
+This connection was established for the nearest neighbour divisible sandpile model in Lemma~2.2 in \cite{LevineLap}.